 If you do not grant the appropriate user permissions for Sybase directories and your database configuration is set to start the database automatically, your application will fail to connect to the database.
-SQL Anywhere cannot access files unless the ASPNET, IIS_WPG, or IIS_USRS user group has the right to access them.
+SQL Anywhere cannot access files unless the ASPNET, IIS_WPG, or IIS_IUSRS user group has the right to access them.

-❖ To grant an ASP.NET user full permissions for Sybase directories:
+To grant an ASP.NET user permissions for Sybase directories:

-- 1 In Windows Explorer, right-click the Sybase, Sybase\Shared or Sybase SQL Anywhere directory and select Properties from the pop-up menu. - The Properties dialog box displays for the selected directory. - 2 Select the Security tab of the Properties dialog box for the directory and click the Add button.

-The Select Users, Computers, or Groups dialog box displays.
+- In Windows Explorer, right-click the Sybase, Sybase\Shared or Sybase SQL Anywhere directory and select Properties from the pop-up menu. - The Properties dialog box displays for the selected directory. - 2 Select the Security tab of the Properties dialog box for the directory and click the Add button.
+On Vista, click Edit and then Add. - The Select Users, Computers, or Groups dialog box displays.